Made in China FAQ

 Because we know the production process and raw material sourcing are such an important part of the overall environmental footprint of our products, we’ve focused our efforts here first.
 We make all of our products from recycled fibres, bamboo or sugarcane waste because they have lower carbon, water and land use footprints.

 But we’d still love to do better!
-We’ll continue to do the work to understand and offset our carbon footprint as a business and our goal is to consistently improve this over time.
+We’ll continue to do the work to understand and offset our carbon footprint as a business and our goal is to improve this over time consistently.
 We know transparency is really important to our customers and supporters, and we already have some projects in the works for this coming financial year that will share more insight into how we’re tackling this topic.